ToSyMa Study

 We say thank you:

-Almost 100,000 women took part in the study, thus contributing to its success.
-We are very grateful indeed to them – as well as to the German Research Foundation (DFG), which provided significant funding for the study, and to the 17 Screening Centres involved.
+Almost 100,000 women took part in the study and thus contributed to its success.
+We would like to thank them and the German Research Foundation (DFG), which provided significant funding for the study, as well as the participating screening units and study centers.

 What we have achieved:

-Breast cancer is meanwhile the most frequent tumour disease worldwide.
+Breast cancer is the most common tumor disease for women in Germany.

-Digital breast tomosynthesis (DBT) is an enhanced version of digital mammography.
-The X-ray tube rotates over the breast, producing a pseudo-3-dimensional image dataset of the breast tissue in the form of a tomogram (a stack of images).
-See animation below.
+Digital breast tomosynthesis (DBT) is a further development of digital mammography.
+It generates a pseudo-3-dimensional image data set of the breast tissue in the form of slice images by swiveling the X-ray tube (see animation).

-The first phase of our ToSyMa Study examined the detection rates of invasiv breast cancer from the innovative combination of DBT with synthetic 2D-mammography compared to the current standard.
-The result was that significantly more early diagnoses can be made with DBT.
+Our ToSyMa study, which was conducted between 2018 and 2020, examined the early detection rates of the innovative combination of DBT with synthetic 2D mammography in comparison with conventional screening mammography.
+The result: significantly more early diagnoses can be made with DBT.
 [ToSyMa-1]

 What we will be doing now: